thoughtworks/build-your-own-radar/README.md

 Tech Radar is a fork of Thoughtworks Tech Radar to be able to build and host your own version of your organization's tech radar.

-## Run using Docker
+## Build & run using Docker

-Using Docker Compose, you can have this example `docker-compose.yml` config:
+Using Docker Compose, you can build and run the app using this example `docker-compose.yml` config:

 ```yaml
 version: "3.8"